Mahmoudchebaane/Vero-Degit-Full-Stack-Project/README.md

 - **IDE**:
   - **IntelliJ IDEA**: Recommended for working with the Spring Boot backend.
   - **Visual Studio Code (VS Code)**: Recommended for working with the React frontend.
+- **Postman**: API testing tool for validating and exploring backend endpoints.

 ## Installation and Running